 High shipping cost is one of the main reasons why shoppers abandon their cart.
 Free shipping helps buyers follow through with their purchase as there are no additional costs during check out.

-Not to mention that Etsy is giving priority in search placement in the United States for products offering free shipping.
+Not to mention that Etsy is giving priority in search placement in the United States for products offering a free shipping guarantee.

 Customer service I mention here includes all the interactions that you do with your customers.
 Answering their questions, updating them with shipping information, and providing support after the purchase.